Delano grape strike: Impact

 Despite the successes achieved by the UFW, there were also negative outcomes that farm workers experienced.
 The most significant of these was the deteriorated relationship between the Filipino and Mexican farm workers.
 In the initial contracts, the UFW implemented the hiring hall system.
 The hiring hall system was established with the intent of ending farm workers' migration cycle, which the UFW believed would make for more organized and efficient harvesting.
 However, the hiring hall system disadvantaged many of the Filipino who were accustomed to migrating with the harvesting season.

 The hiring hall system replaced the old system of foremen which Filipino workers relied on for job stability and forced workers to line up at the union and compete with younger Hispanic farmworkers.
 Furthermore, the hiring hall system favored settled workers, who in the union were primarily Hispanic workers.
 As a result of this, many Filipino leaders and union members such as Larry Itliong left the union, as they felt overlooked and their needs, especially of the older Filipino workers, unprioritized.

 The consequence of the conflicting visions between Filipino and Mexican farmworkers led another Filipino leader, Philip Vera Cruz to decide to leave the union following Cesar Chavez's meeting with Filipino President Ferdinand Marcos where Chavez received recognition in Marcos’ regime.
 This essentially meant that Filipino leadership and workers were on their own trying to represent themselves to achieve their needs.

-Tensions in the UFW between Filipino and Mexican farmworkers would lead The Teamsters to take advantage of the internal chaos within the UFW to become the victors of promoting The Teamsters’ traditional labor system of benefiting the farmworkers, getting the attention of some of the UFW's Filipino workers to switch to The Teamsters, escaping from the UFW's alternative labor system that essentially promoted racial discrimination against Filipinos.
+Tensions in the UFW between Filipino and Mexican farmworkers lead The Teamsters to take advantage of the internal chaos within the UFW, to become the victors of promoting The Teamsters’ traditional labor system of benefiting the farmworkers, getting the attention of some of the UFW's Filipino workers to switch to The Teamsters, escaping from the UFW's alternative labor system that essentially promoted racial discrimination against Filipinos.
 Due to the changes in immigration policies and new economic opportunities, Filipino involvement in farm labor began to decline.

 Following the strike, the actions of Cesar Chavez were highlighted and remembered.
 The 2014 film Cesar Chavez highlights his role in the labor movement.
 Less remembered are the many others who collaborated with him to organize strikes and fight for farmer rights.
 Particularly forgotten were the efforts of Filipino Americans in the strike.
 For example, in the 2014 film, the Filipinos role was largely absent, except for one speaking line and a few group shots.